-Suspect sought in theft of Portland victim's backpack, wedding ring
+Suspect arrested in theft of Portland victim's wedding ring, backpack

 "I stabbed the two (expletives) in the neck and I'm happy now," he was recorded as saying.
 "I hope they all die.
 I'm gonna say that on the stand."

-Suspect faces 9 charges
+Stabbing suspect faces 9 charges

 Christian faces nine charges: two counts of aggravated murder, attempted aggravated murder, first-degree assault, three counts of unlawful use of a weapon and two counts of intimidation.